cs50/cs50.readthedocs.io/zoom.md

 </ul>

 And here are CS50's recommended [server-side settings](#server-side-settings) for Zoom, for teachers alone.
-Also helpful might be [this blog post](https://medium.com/@cs50/teaching-from-home-via-zoom-c3b336446fbc) on teaching from home via Zoom.

 Settings not specified here are up to you!

+Also helpful for teachers might be [this blog post](https://medium.com/@cs50/teaching-from-home-via-zoom-c3b336446fbc) on teaching from home via Zoom and [these instructions](https://www.notion.so/cs50/OBS-73982818b3864b8f9da4b5fd0cb4e7e9) for using Open Broadcaster Software (OBS).

 ***